-- 36.1 Where the returning officer receives: - (a) a covering envelope, or before the close of the poll, that officer is to open it as soon as is practicable; and rules 37 and 38 are to apply.
+- 36.1 Where the returning officer receives:

+- (a) a covering envelope, or

-(b) any other envelope containing an ID declaration form if required, a ballot paper envelope, or a ballot paper,
+- (b) any other envelope containing an ID declaration form if required, a ballot paper envelope, or a ballot paper.

 - 36.2 The returning officer may open any covering envelope or any ballot paper envelope for the purposes of rules 37 and 38, but must make arrangements to ensure that no person obtains or communicates information as to: - (a) the candidate for whom a voter has voted, or - (b) the unique identifier on a ballot paper. - 36.3 The returning officer must make arrangements to ensure the safety and security of the ballot papers and other documents.